ibm-cloud-docs/CDN/api.md

 ## API for Single File Purge (Deprecated)
 {: #api-for-purge}

 The Purge API for purging a single file has been deprecated.
-For efficiency, you are strongly recommended to use [Multiple file Purge](#api-for-multiple-file-purge) instead.
+For efficiency, it is strongly recommended to use [Multiple file Purge](#api-for-multiple-file-purge) instead.
 {:deprecated}

 ### Container class for Purge